About the department

 During the Renaissance, the term liberal arts was used more broadly to designate all of those studies that impart a general education, as distinct from vocational or specialized training.
 The Renaissance curriculum was based on the affirmation that the study of ‘humane letters’, the studia humanitatis (defined today as history, the humanities, science and social sciences) perfected the individual morally and intellectually and prepared him for civic life.

 For the LAC, the serious study of the great works of the past prepares us for a richer life by illuminating what it has meant, and can mean, to be human.
-It is this pursuit, this self-knowledge, which is the goal of all true education.
+This pursuit of knowledge is the goal of an LAC education.